tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 Even if you use another IDE, in case of compilation problems, it can still be useful to open these files with a text editor and see their content.

 You can test the two examples (without compiling them) in your web browser by clicking on the two .html files inside the html subfolder (although not all the addons might be active in this build).
-If you want to compile the examples to .html, please read at the bottom of this page.
+If you want to compile the examples to .html yourself, or you can't run the examples in your web browser, please read at the bottom of this page.

 UPDATE: There's a third demo named main3.cpp, but it's currently used to develop imguicodeeditor (see below).